kelsorj/kelsorj/README.md

 - 👀 I’m interested in building scientific tools to advance the health of humankind.
 - 🌱 I’m done building a robot to draw on a spool of paper
 - 🌱 I’m done building a flatbed scanner to read dotmatrix tubes
-- 🌱 I’m currently building a plate rotator to spin SBS microplates 0-360 degrees
+- 🌱 I’m done building a plate rotator to spin SBS microplates 0-360 degrees
+- 🌱 I’m done building a tube rotator to spin tube to solubilize chemicals
+- 🌱 I’m currently building an illumination engine to do dark field imaging
 - 💞️ I’m looking to collaborate on advanced robotics for drug screening

 <!---